logicalclocks/hops-docs/docs/getting_started/installation_guide/platforms/hopsworks-installer.rst

 Important Notes on Azure
 ----------------------------------------

 Azure VMs do not support private DNS by default, so you will need to add support for a private DNS space to the VMs used in Hopsworks.
 Follow these instructions AzureDNS_ to create the virtual machines for use in Hopsworks - but make sure your DNS zone name is very short (like 'hp' (2 chars)) and your VM name is short (like 'h1' (2 chars)).
-If it is longer, you total fully qualified domain name might exceed 60 chars, and it will not work with OpenSSL/TLS.
+If it is longer, your fully qualified domain name might exceed 60 chars, and it will not work with OpenSSL/TLS.
 An error message will appear during installation duing the kagent::install.rb recipe, like this:

 FQDN h1.hops.io.5zchkifi2mmetn0a5saw0eu1me.ax.internal.cloudapp.net is too long!
 It should not be longer than 60 characters

 Once VMs have been created with a short private DNS name, you can follow the instructions above for single-host and multi-host installations for AWS and GCP.

 .. _AzureDNS: https://docs.microsoft.com/en-us/azure/dns/private-dns-getstarted-portal

 Quickstart (Single-Host Installation)